-by Greg Hoots-

 …The hospital for epileptics at Parsons became the Parsons State Training School in 1953, and 107 “educable” children were transferred there from Winfield.
 Leaving severely handicapped children and young adults at Winfield resulted in further pressure on the staff, according to Smith, and reduced time for training, recreation, and the arts.”

 Nineteen-year-old Lois Longaker was one of the “educable” children who was transferred to the newly organized Parsons Training School.
-At the Winfield institution, no effort had been made to send Lois to school, and she had lived since infancy entirely within the institution, having developed no social skills.
+At the Winfield institution, no effort had been made to send Lois to school, and she had lived since infancy entirely within the institution, having developed few social skills.

 After two years of school and counseling at the Parsons Training School, Lois was placed in Ottawa, Kansas, given a job and a place to live at the Crum Care Home at 803 S. Main.
 It was a dream come true to the young lady who had been robbed of her childhood by the State of Kansas.